-Graduates from the Electrical and Computer Engineering department will find a wide range of opportunities for employment either in the private sector, governmental agencies, and non-governmental organizations (NGO's).
+Graduates of the Computer and Communications Engineering program will find a wide range of opportunities for employment either in the private sector, governmental agencies, and non-governmental organizations (NGO's).
 Fields that are available but not limited to ECE graduates include technical fields, consulting or management.
 Graduates can work in the communication sector, power sector, renewable energy enterprises, oil and refineries industries, defense, aviation, media broadcasting, software development, networking and hardware, power electronics industries, marketing, and software management, and in the fields of teaching and training.